thejeffchen/google-rank-checker/README.md

 4) Use a HTML parser (BeautifulSoup + lxml) to search through all the HTML in the folder 'html' and find the exact info of hrefs
 5) Output a CSV of the URL ranks in the html folder

-## Want to do bulk indexation checking?

-Instead of putting keywords in keywords.csv, put "site:examplewebsite.com/slug" and you can see if Google has indexed the page!

 ## Advanced / Troubleshooting
 * **I got stopped!
 Do I need to rerun the script for all keywords?**